 There are multiple options to fill your elective component.
 Below you can find more information on the different options.

 One of the options to fill the elective component are (additional) elective courses.
 More information about the possibilities and how to follow elective courses can be found here.

 A mini-project can take many forms, both in size (0.5 - 12 EC), content and end products (e.g. report, presentation, poster, advice, script).
 The content and deliverables should be determined in consultation with your examiner.
 A mini-project has to be approved by your programme coordinator and the Board of Examiners.

-If you want to perform extra research outside of your profile research project, you may use these credits to perform a mini-project.
-Discuss with your examiner and programme coordinator how you would like to fill in this project.
+If you want to perform extra research, you may use these credits to perform a mini-project.
 For more information about research projects visit the research project page.

 Extension of profile research project